Elisabot/angular-exercise/README.md

 2. Provide users with a way to randomly shuffle the deck.

 3. Provide users with the means to sort the deck in ascending order.
+I am defining ascending order as A>K Spades, Diamonds, Clubs, Hearts.